-As a graduate of Hawthorn University Certified Nutrition Consultant four year program and graduate of The Institute of the Psychology of Eating, as a Certified Psychology of Eating Coach–I offer in Studio, Phone or Web call Integrative Health Coaching .
+I am a proud graduate of Hawthorn University’s Certified Nutrition Consultant program and a graduate of The Institute of the Psychology of Eating, as a Certified Psychology of Eating Coach.
+I offer in Studio, Phone or Web Integrative Health Coaching sessions.
 A current member of the NANP (National Association of Nutrition Professionals) I am also a Certified Transformational Health Coach.
 (TCM).
-I have spent rigorious years studying, training and preparing to assist and guide you with your Health Coaching Needs.
+I have spent rigorious years studying, training and preparing to assist and guide you with your nutritional health needs.
 I use a combination of evaluation, stress release and Integrative Coaching Methods to have you shifting back to your best feeling self.

 I believe in your health, and I believe in you.